machnevegor/simplex_method/README.md

 1. Visit our website at [MAX_SIMPLEX_SOLVER]([https://www.your-solver-website.com](https://huggingface.co/spaces/khushpatel2002/Optimization)).
 2. Input your linear programming problem in the specified format.
 The solver will guide you through the process.
-3. Click the "Solve" button to find the optimal solution.
+3. Click the "Submit" button to find the optimal solution.
 4. Review the solution.

 ## Usage